2022 BPA First Novel Award Winners

 Highly Commended: Agent Introduction

-The most promising submissions will be selected by the BPA team.
+If there are more than twenty applications the most promising submissions will be selected by the BPA team.

-See submissions details below for more information.
+See submissions details below for more information

 The team at Blue Pencil Agency will oversee all submissions.